Home

 I was just moving.
 And movement isn’t the same thing as direction.

-So I started writing about it.
+So I started documenting it.

 The phrase “Build for Recognition” started as something I was saying to myself.
 A reminder to stop chasing attention.
 To stop performing.
 To stay in one place long enough for something real to form.